openshift/enhancements/enhancements/api-review/custom-tags-aws.md

    The resource's tag will be reconciled by its owning operator to the value from `.spec.platformSpec.aws.resourceTags`.
    The user-defined tag will be overwritten with value from `.spec.platformSpec.aws.resourceTags` when there is an update to `.spec.platformSpec.aws.resourceTags`.

-   For example,\
+   For example,

-   Edited existing tag using external tool for AWS resource = `key_infra1 = value_comp1`\
+   Edited existing tag using external tool for AWS resource = `key_infra1 = value_comp1`

-   Previous tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_infra1`\
+   Previous tag request = `.spec.platformSpec.aws.resourceTags` has `key_infra1 = value_infra1`

-   Action = Update existing tag with value from `.spec.platformSpec.aws.resourceTags`.\
+   Action = Update existing tag with value from `.spec.platformSpec.aws.resourceTags`.

-   Final tag set to AWS resource = `key_infra1 = value_infra1`\
+   Final tag set to AWS resource = `key_infra1 = value_infra1`

    Event action = An event is generated to notify user about the action status (success/failure) to update tags for the AWS resource.

-2) User deletes the user-defined tag from `.spec.platformSpec.aws.resourceTags` The user-defined tag which is removed from spec, will not be reconciled or managed by operators.\
+2) User deletes the user-defined tag from `.spec.platformSpec.aws.resourceTags` The user-defined tag which is removed from spec, will not be reconciled or managed by operators.

    User can update user-defined tag key:value using external tool.
 The user-defined tag will not be overwritten.

-   For example,\
+   For example,

-   Existing tag for AWS resource = `key_infra1 = value1`\
+   Existing tag for AWS resource = `key_infra1 = value1`

-   New tag request = `.spec.platformSpec.aws.resourceTags` has no user-defined tag with key `key_infra1`\
+   New tag request = `.spec.platformSpec.aws.resourceTags` has no user-defined tag with key `key_infra1`

-   Action = No change in tags for the AWS resource.\
+   Action = No change in tags for the AWS resource.

-   Final tag set to AWS resource = `key_infra1 = value1`\
+   Final tag set to AWS resource = `key_infra1 = value1`

    Event action = No event

-3) User sets user-defined tag created using external tools to empty string for deleting for AWS resource.\
+3) User sets user-defined tag created using external tools to empty string for deleting for AWS resource.

    There is no validation check involved for creator tool of user-defined tag.
 Any user-defined tag listed by user in `.spec.platformSpec.aws.resourceTags` is considered for create/update/delete accordingly.

-4) Any user-defined tag set using `.spec.platformSpec.aws.resourceTags` in `Infrastructure.config.openshift.io/v1` type has scope limited to cluster-level.
+4) Any user-defined tag set using `.spec.platformSpec.aws.resourceTags` in `Infrastructure.config.openshift.io/v1` type will affect all AWS resources managed.

 5) User-defined tags are not synced from `.spec.platformSpec.aws.resourceTags` to `.status.platformStatus.aws.resourceTags` for the following reasons.

 - User-defined tags in `.spec.platformSpec.aws.resourceTags` can be "removed without delete", "delete", "update".
   `.spec.platformSpec.aws.resourceTags` to `.status.platformStatus.aws.resourceTags` sync is not required, as there will be no versioning of the user-defined tags required to override the user-defined tags in Infrastructure CR.
   Instead, the user-defined tags (if supported in resource operator spec field, e.g: machine) can override the user-defined tags in Infrastructure CR.

 - As `.spec.platformSpec.aws.resourceTags` has the actual values.
 Sync to `.status.platformStatus.aws.resourceTags` was required in earlier design to identify if the tag on the resource was created using Infrastructure CR or external tool.
 Identifying the creator tool was done to restrict user from editing the same user-tag kv pair using multiple tools.
   This inherently poses many scenarios of conflict which will result in user-defined tag kv pair being inconsistent across cluster when applied using Infrastructure CR.
 Hence, user will be confused which tool to be used to update tag.